marklauter/tdd/notes.md

 - Python: [unittest](https://docs.python.org/3/library/unittest.html), [pytest](https://docs.pytest.org/)

 ### End-to-End Tests
+End-to-end generally means "all aspects of" a system, process, or domain context.
+Within the context of software testing, end-to-end refers to the execution of a workflow from start to finish.

+So, an end-to-end test evaluates a system as it performs a particular workflow.
+This includes interactions with external systems such as databases and APIs.
+This can lead to confusion between end-to-end tests and [integration tests](#integration-tests).

 - verifies use case scenarios, or workflows, against the deployed application. test tool: Xunit

 Common unit test tools: